 Health literacy is a central pillar for the promotion of health and equity in health among the population.
 It helps people make appropriate decisions for themselves in everyday life that promote their health.
 This requires enhancing personal competencies and accountability in all population groups, and particularly in disadvantaged groups, facilitating access to objective, easily comprehensible information of assured quality and increasing awareness of health promotion issues.
 Patients and users of the health care system should play an important role as stakeholders, which also enhances patients’ self-efficacy.
 It should be easy for people to find their way through the health care, educational and welfare systems and to play an active role as committed partners in the system.

-Establishing the platform
+Establishing the alliance

 To guarantee long-term improvement in health literacy within the Austrian population, an appropriate coordination structure is needed.
 According to the health target process, all relevant political and social stakeholders have been integrated into the development process.
-In 2015, the intersectoral Austrian Platform Health Literacy was created and entrusted with three priorities and five main aims.
+In 2015, the intersectoral Austrian Health Literacy Alliance was created and entrusted with three priorities and five main aims.

 - Improve the health literacy-friendliness of healthcare services